-His recent projects have been presented at The Art Gallery of Ontario, 8-11 Gallery, the Music Gallery, Summerworks Festival, Intersite Visual Arts Festival, the Rhubarb Festival, and Cluster Festival.
-Recent collaborations include Listening Choir with Adam Kinner, Antigone Dead People with Small Wooden Shoe presented at Sound Live Tokyo, and Rehearsal / Performance with Ame Henderson at The Art Gallery of Ontario.
+His recent projects have been presented at The Art Gallery of Ontario, 8-11 Gallery, the Music Gallery, Summerworks Festival, Intersite Visual Arts Festival, and Cluster Festival.
+Notable collaborations include a recent book with Hildegard Westerkamp and Christine Sun Kim, an sound walk with Adam Kinner, a play with Small Wooden Shoe (Sound Live Tokyo), and a durational performance with Ame Henderson at The Art Gallery of Ontario.

-For the past decade he has been continually active working in choreography and experimental theatre as a sound-maker and dramaturge.
+For the past decade he has been continually active working in dance and theatre as a sound maker and dramaturge.
 From 2011-2015 he maintained an ongoing collaboration with Dancemakers in Toronto.
-He now works often with the Toronto based collective Public Recordings as well many independent artists, including recent projects with Ame Henderson, Urbanvessel, Small Wooden Shoe, Meryem Alaoui, Evan Webber, Julia Male, Jordan Tannahill, Benjamin Kamino, Ellen Furey, Adam Kinner, Clara Furey, and Noémie Solomon.
+He currently collaborates with the Toronto based collective Public Recordings as well many independent artists including Ame Henderson, Juliet Palmer, Evan Webber, Benjamin Kamino, Ellen Furey, Adam Kinner, and Clara Furey.

-In 2016 he received a Chalmers Arts Fellowship, and was a MacDowell Colony Fellow (NH USA).
+In 2016 he received a Chalmers Arts Fellowship, and was the Catherine Boettcher Fellow at the MacDowell Colony (NH USA).
 In 2017 he will be a resident artist at the Toronto Public Library, as well as winter artist-in-residence at Gibraltar Point, Toronto.
 He studied music at the University of Toronto, dramaturgy at Dancemakers Centre for Creation, and holds an MFA from the Milton Avery Graduate School of the Arts at Bard College (NY, USA).